Research interests and current projects.

-We are currently tackling this question at its most basic level – examining the response of bacterial populations to antibiotics in vitro.
-We are focusing on how resistant mutants first arise and spread in an initially antibiotic-sensitive population.
+We are currently tackling this question at its most basic level – examining the response of bacterial populations to antibiotics in vitro and in mathematical models.
+We are especially interested in how resistant mutants first arise and spread in an initially antibiotic-sensitive population.
 Importantly, rare resistant lineages are subject to strong demographic stochasticity, and are at risk of loss even if they are selectively favoured.

 We experimentally demonstrated the importance of stochastic loss of rare resistant cells in recent work with Prof. Craig MacLean at the University of Oxford.
 Our results suggested that antibiotic doses that are too low to clear an established resistant population may nonetheless prevent rare resistant lineages from getting off the ground in the first place.

 We are continuing this experimental work at the University of Edinburgh, with a particular interest in how ecological effects – such as competition and protection by surrounding cells – impact the emergence of antibiotic resistance.
 In parallel, we are developing and analysing mathematical models of bacterial population dynamics in their changing environment.
 We will use these models to generate predictions – for instance, to explore optimal antibiotic dosing – and to help determine which parameters are critical to measure experimentally.

 Alexander & MacLean, PNAS, 2020